Skip to main content

 Get your credentials

 Contact the Atlas account team to receive your Client-Id and Client-Secret.
-Store these securely—you will exchange them for a JWT token in the next step.You will also receive:
+Store these securely—you will exchange them for a JWT token in the next step.You will also receive your provisioned product_type (for example, IDP_DEMO)

 2